botwhytho/QuickEdit/README.md

 # QuickEdit

-A tool to quickly modify the values of nested Arrays/Dictionaries in [Glamorous Toolkit](https://gtoolkit.com/).
+A tool to quickly modify the values of an Object's slots or of Collections in [Glamorous Toolkit](https://gtoolkit.com/).

-- Currently only supporting updating of values.
+- Currently only supporting updating of values (no adding/removing items from a collection, yet).
-- This is geared towards manually modifying JSON data so it's only meant to be used on Arrays/Dictionaries that have Booleans, Numbers, nil or Strings as the nested values.
+- Only values of types Boolean, Number, nil or String will show up as editable.
+- Undo functionality works with Ctrl/Cmd + Z or by clicking an undo button that pops up after changes have been made to a value.
+Undo history only holds a single value at the moment.

 # Installation